Are Supply Chain Disruptions Impacting Your Energy Project?

 • Manufacturers have put customers on allocation, something not seen since the 1970s.

-While this impacts all aspects of your operation, here are just a few things to think about:
+While these supply chain disruptions impact all aspects of your operation, here are just a few things to think about:

 1. Scheduling Changes